 COVID-19 considerations and ITE newsletter

-With ongoing changes in Aotearoa as a result of Covid19 the Teaching Council has taken a proactive stance to support our Initial Teacher Education providers and their students.
+With ongoing changes in Aotearoa as a result of Covid 19 the Teaching Council has taken a proactive stance to support our Initial Teacher Education providers and their students.

 Teaching Council have worked in collaboration with the profession and key stakeholders to find practical solutions to the issues that lockdown brought to the sector.
-We have set up webpage with key information as well as a send out a regular newsletter for ITE providers. he newsletters contain information on:
+We have set up webpage with key information as well as a send out a regular newsletter for ITE providers.
+The newsletters contain information on:

 - Making changes to a programme through the interim panel process